raphaellith/Typewriters-to-Belie-Format/_posts/2025-03-03-Zipfs-Law-On-Tau-Manifesto.md

     </p>

     <p>
-        While this might be partially true, I would argue that this does not count as cheating whatsoever.
+        While this might be partially true, I would argue that this doesn't count as cheating whatsoever.
 To see why this is, let us attempt to estimate the value of \(\pi\) using only the first three terms of the infinite sum.
     </p>

     $$